zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-embeddings/finetuning-embeddings-with-sentence-transformers.md

 9. **Metadata Logging**: The code logs relevant metadata about the training process, including the training parameters, hardware information, and accelerator details.

 10. **Model Rehydration**: To handle materialization errors, the code saves the trained model to a temporary file, loads it back into a new `SentenceTransformer` instance, and returns the rehydrated model.

+## Finetuning in code

 Here's a simplified code snippet highlighting the key parts of the finetuning process: